Well cementing proposal checklist:

-- Background information: the major challenges and concerns.
+- Background information: the significant challenges and concerns.
 Especially any adverse experience on offset wells, best practices and lessons learned.

 - Strategy to optimize (maximize) mud displacement (cement coverage) including:

-- Centralisation based on caliper or anticipated hole size (excess based on experience in similar jobs) using a computer model to optimise selection and placement of bow-spring centralisers, rigid or semi-rigid centralisers and/or turbolizers to maximize cement coverage and achieve zonal isolation.
+- Centralisation based on caliper or anticipated hole size (excess based on experience in similar jobs).
+For this, we use a computer model to optimize the selection and placement of the bow-spring centralisers, rigid or semi-rigid centralisers and/or turbolizers – to maximize cement coverage and achieve zonal isolation.

-- Pipe movement – software should be used to calculate swab and surge pressures or torque and drag if reciprocation or rotation is planned.
+- Pipe movement – software should be used to calculate swab and surge pressures or torque and drag if we plan reciprocation or rotation.
 Pipe movement may not be possible in some cases such as 2nd stage cementation or when individual well conditions prevent their implementation,

 - Fluid compatibility (as per API RP 10B-2 / ISO 10426-2 section 16).